rust-lang/rfcs/text/3127-trim-paths.md

 ## `trim-paths` implementation in Cargo

-We only need to change the behaviour for `Test` and `Build` compile modes.

 If `trim-paths` is `none` (`false`), no extra flag is supplied to `rustc`.

 If `trim-paths` is anything else, then its value is supplied directly to `rustc`'s `--remap-path-scope` option, along with two `--remap-path-prefix` arguments: